 and to invite people around the world to do activities,

-to support them to dream, to incentivize them to dream,
+support them to dream, to incentivize them to dream,

-and to help them make their dreams come true.
+them make their dreams come true.

 And what else?
 We give workshops, and we do campaigns with a lot of advocacy.
 Less than two weeks ago, something really important happened.
 We designed a legal project, because we wanted it inside the Constitution.
 And we were invited by the deputy’s chamber to give a speech and to present our law project, and they really liked it.
 It’s another step we are celebrating.

 We’ve been working with women and the vulnerable, and last year we decided we would work in other countries.
 With the pandemic, we asked, “Should we work somewhere else?
 Should we work locally as well?”
 Because I really believe that we need to think global, but we also need to change things locally.
 And we did that.